RyanWilliams99/PGEGameOfLife/README.md

 # PGEGameOfLife
-My attempt at game of life using OLC PGE
+My attempt at game of life using OLC PGE that can be found here https://github.com/OneLoneCoder/olcPixelGameEngine